w3c/webrtc-stats/l4s-explainer.md

 Data in RTCRemoteInboundRtpStreamStats are computed based on a sender’s knowledge of the outgoing packets + data from remote reports (RR or RFC8888 reports).
 Computing “bleached” packets requires having both info on the sent packet and info on the RFC8888 report available.

+Attached to RTCTransportStats:

+* Number of RFC 8888 format feedback messages sent
+* Number of RFC 8888 format feedback messages received

+These numbers will allow monitoring of the frequency of RFC 8888 reporting.

 ## How to diagnose scenarios from these numbers